-Put briefly, the main difference is political: permissions.
-In a permissionless blockchain, otherwise known as public, anyone can hop in.
+The main difference is that permissioned is politically authorised.
+In a permissionless blockchain, otherwise known as public, anyone can join.
 A permissioned blockchain is only available to users with a key or invitation to join.

 But there are more differences between these two types of blockchain.
 To better understand them, let’s take a closer look at their nature.

 A permissioned blockchain is closed to unauthorized users.
-It has an authority at the top that decides who is eligible to join the blockchain and manages relationships between participants.
-If you meet the authority’s requirements, you might be eligible to take part of this blockchain system.
+It has an authority that sits at the top which decides who is eligible to join the blockchain and also manages relationships between participants.
+If you meet the authority’s requirements, you will be eligible to take part of this blockchain system.

-The permission system is also known as an additional access control layer.
+The permission system can also be described as an additional access control layer.
 It makes a blockchain secure and governable.
 And as far as there are permissions to be granted and revoked, someone needs to manage them: a superseding regulator.
 Therefore, a permissioned blockchain is also a regulated blockchain.

 An authority grants permission by handing over a coded key or a digital invitation to a participant candidate.
 It also regulates which participant can do what on the blockchain.

-Permissioned blockchains are rare and mostly used by corporations and large enterprises.
+Permissioned blockchains are rare and currently used by corporations and large enterprises.
 The most prominent examples include L3COS, Hyperledger, Quorum and R3.

 In contrast to permissioned blockchains, a permissionless system is open to everyone.
 A more common term for it is ‘public blockchain’, which speaks for itself.